Table of Contents

 Thirdly, trustees who are required to register their trusts but have failed to do so by the deadline of 1 September 2022 should consider taking actions to register the trust sooner rather than later.
 As above, if dealing with obliged entities, the trustees may find themselves ‘in limbo’ and unable to administer the trust until such a time that the trust is registered on the TRS.

 An article in The Daily Telegraph at the end of August estimated that around 800,000 trusts would miss the registration deadline.
 This figure is in line with our estimates and is likely to exceed the number of trusts that have been registered.
-However, trustees should not become complacent as HMRC have the power to levy penalties against trustees who have failed to register their trusts or who do not keep registered trust information accurate and up to date.
+However, trustees should not become complacent as HMRC has the power to levy penalties against trustees who have failed to register their trusts or who do not keep registered trust information accurate and up to date.

 These penalties could be up to £5,000 per offence and it will be the trustees who will be personally liable, rather than the trust, for any penalties.
 We covered these penalties in more detail in our earlier blog, available here.